 Indeed, relevant flashbacks won’t always be lying around.
 You’ll also have to find missing corpses by way of a dedicated “corpse hunt” mode, wherein specific corpses must be retrieved from within other flashbacks and then located in the present.

 “Some flashbacks contain multiple corpses and you need to find them all to proceed,” Pope writes.
 There are 60 characters and 48 flashbacks spread across the game’s 10 chapters, so sleuthing will surely get complex.

 Pope says the alpha build of Return of the Obra Dinn was completed back in May.
 He hopes, but does not promise, to release the full game later this year.
-In the meantime, you’ll have to make do with —that and the forthcoming of the bleak story of Papers, Please.
+In the meantime, you’ll have to make do with the free demo—that and the forthcoming film adaptation of the bleak story of Papers, Please.

 PC Gamer Newsletter

 Sign up to get the best content of the week, and great gaming deals, as picked by the editors.